kiwiphoenix364/kiwiphoenix364/README.md

 - 🌱 I’m currently learning more about Makecode Arcade blocks.
 - 📫 How to reach me: Kiwiphoenix364 on the Makecode Arcade Forum
 - 😄 Pronouns: He
-- ⚡ Fun fact: I LOVE Makecode Arcade!
+- ⚡ Fun fact: I LOVE MakeCode Arcade!